 See the best of southwestern Ireland and Dublin on this self-driving tour through some of the Emerald Isle's best-loved counties.
 You'll discover Ireland's history in Adare and at Bunratty Castle, explore the spectacular Cliffs of Moher, wander the streets of Dingle, and view County Kerry's sparkling lakes and iconic green meadows.
 Before exploring Dublin's Trinity College and Grafton Street shops, you'll visit Cobh to sample local foods at The English Market and hear the bells of Shandon Steeple.

-Explore truly breathtaking scenery in this walking tour that covers the Dingle Peninsula and Slea Head, including its famous Ventry Beach and Great Blasket Islands.
-Walk through and along grassy bogs, forests, rocky coastlines, and beaches while you enjoy views of seal colonies, historic "beehive" huts, mountain ranges, and alpine lakes.
-Summit Mt.
-Brandon, listen to traditional Irish music, relax in authentic pubs, and kayak Dingle Bay as you search the horizon for Fungie the famous dolphin.
+Explore truly breathtaking scenery on this walking tour that covers the Dingle Peninsula and Slea Head, including famous Ventry Beach and Great Blasket Island.
+Walk through grassy bogs, thick forests, rocky coastlines, and empty beaches as you enjoy views of seal colonies, historic "beehive" huts, mountain ranges, and bright blue lakes.
+Climb Mount Brandon, listen to traditional Irish music, relax in local pubs, and kayak Dingle Bay: it's all part of this active adventure.

 Explore villages, islands, peninsulas, and coastlines on this weeklong Irish family adventure through Kinsale and Kenmare.
 Learn about ancient pirate legends, smugglers, and monks of times past, from Charles Fort to the Skellig Islands.
 Your personal guide will help you to make the most of your journey by sharing ancient myths and legends and introducing you to local characters.
 Experience an authentic, off the-beaten-track version of Southwest Ireland together.

-The ultimate self-driving tour of Ireland is filled with adventures through historic towns and scenic coastlines.
+This ultimate self-driving tour of Ireland is filled with adventures in historic towns and along scenic coastlines.
 Start in Dublin before exploring the villages of Laragh, the medieval Rock of Cashel in Cork, and the hiking trails in Kinsale.
 Then, tour Killarney, the Ring of Kerry, and Inch Beach off the Dingle Peninsula.
 The final leg of the road trip takes you to the must-see Cliffs of Moher, bohemian Galway, and two historic national parks before a final night in Derry.

-Kerry may very well be a walkers paradise, with routes traversing one of Ireland's most treasured peninsulas.
-This tour combines the charming Irish towns of Dingle, Killarney, Sneem, and Kenmare with stunning walks along Slea Head, Kenmare Bay, and the famous Dingle Way.
-You'll discover "beehive" huts, cycle in Killarney National Park, take the ferry to the Blasket Islands, and stroll through oak forests, all while enjoying views of grassy bogland, dramatic cliff drops, and the picturesque Slieve Mish Mountains.
+With countless routes traversing one of Ireland's most treasured peninsulas, Kerry is a walker's paradise.
+This tour combines the charming Irish towns of Dingle, Killarney, Sneem, and Kenmare with stunning hikes along Slea Head, Kenmare Bay, and the famous Dingle Way.
+You'll cycle in Killarney National Park, take the ferry to the Blasket Islands, stroll through oak forests, and enjoy views of grassy bogland, dramatic cliff drops, and the picturesque Slieve Mish Mountains.

 Ireland's great winter hibernation begins this month, as attractions and many hotels and restaurants close down from now until next Easter, temperatures drop back into the single digits and average daily hours of sunshine dwindle.
 The positives?
 The Irish combat the winter blues with some great arts festivals, and you will have many parts of the country almost to yourself as you explore.